 Baykeeper has also joined opposition at the source of the coal, to create additional pressure for stopping coal export from Oakland.
 Four coal-producing Utah counties have coordinated to put up $53 million for the Oakland terminal construction.
 Baykeeper is working with Green Action for Health and Environmental Justice and with Utah Waterkeeper organizations—members of our Waterkeeper Alliance, an international network of grassroots groups working for clean water—to get that $53 million in coal terminal funding cut off.

 Not enough scientific research has been done on coal dust’s effects on wildlife in a body of water like San Francisco Bay.
 But the conclusions of existing research are enough to cause concern.
 Shellfish ingest dust and tiny coal particles as they eat, and small bottom-dwelling Bay creatures also take in coal dust.
 Small bottom-dwellers and shellfish are the main food source for many fish.
-One toxin found in coal dust, polycyclic aromatic hydrocarbons, or PAHs, interferes with reproduction in fish and has been found to convert into a cancer-causing substance in the tissues of young salmon.
-Coal toxins may also move up the food chain through fish tissue to impact harbor seals and shoreline birds.
+One toxic found in coal dust, polycyclic aromatic hydrocarbons, or PAHs, interferes with reproduction in fish and has been found to convert into a cancer-causing substance in the tissues of young salmon.
+Coal contaminants may also move up the food chain through fish tissue to impact harbor seals and shoreline birds.

 And Bay Area residents eat fish caught from San Francisco Bay piers and shorelines.
 With some species of Bay fish already unsafe to eat because of mercury pollution, yet another source of food contamination should not be added to the Bay’s waters.